-

 Collective exhibition 6th of April

-April 2026, Collegium Artisticum, Sarajevo
+4th to 24th April 2026, Collegium Artisticum, Sarajevo

 Collective exhibition Promotion of cultural heritage through design